ARMED FUGITIVE SENTENCED TO 35 YEARS IN PRISON FOLLOWING 2020 MULTI-STATE PURSUIT AND SHOTS FIRED AT POLICE

 FOR IMMEDIATE RELEASE

-Upon release, the Defendant will be placed on five years of supervised probation with all standard conditions.
-Special conditions will include no contact with the victims, drug and alcohol evaluation, and the prohibition from returning to Windsor Garden Apartments.
+Upon release, the Defendant will serve five years of supervised probation with all standard conditions.
+Special conditions include no contact with the Pennsylvania State Trooper nor the former Pennsylvania Police Chief assaulted by the Defendant during the incident.

 Press Contact: